 If you’re a B2B SaaS marketer, you know that there’s no shortage of things to do.
 The good news?
 You can take a structured approach to put together your marketing plan and save yourself some time and stress.

-In this blog post, we’ll walk you through the steps needed to make a successful B2B SaaS marketing plan, from defining your audience to developing effective channels and measuring ROI.
+In this blog post, we’ll walk you through the steps needed to make a successful B2B SaaS marketing trends plan, from defining your audience to developing effective channels and measuring ROI.

 Let’s dive right in.